 And here’s the official Crowned Heads trailer for Four Kicks Selección No.5:

-Like the rest of the Four Kicks line, Selección No.5 comes in boxes of 24 that look like this:
+Like the rest of the Four Kicks line, Selección No.5 comes in boxes of 24.

 - Cigar Reviewed: Four Kicks Selección No.5